May 14

 1948 — (5th of Iyar, 5708) When the Israeli flag was unfurled outside the Jewish Agency building in New York City, throngs of Jewish youngster danced the hora outside and traffic on East 68th Street came to a halt.; The bitter battle to keep the road between Tel Aviv and Jerusalem took a positive turn for Jewish forces as they occupied Beit Dagan the British police fortress.
 At the same time, the Arabs were poised to seize the vital airport at Lydda; As of today, Milt Rubenfeld, Modi Alon, Ezer Weizman, Lou Lenart, and Eddie Cohen and four S-199’s “constituted the entire Israeli Air Force

-1951 — (8th of Iyar, 5711) Today, in Israel the Shabak arrested Mordechai Eliyahu and othermembers of the Brit Hakanim “a radical religious Jewish underground organization which operated against the widespread tread of secularization” by torching cars of people who on drove on Shabbat and butcher shops where non-kosher meet was sold.”
+1951 — (8th of Iyar, 5711) A group of Orthodox Jews calling themselves the «Zealot Union» planned to set off a smoke bomb in the Knesset plenum as a protest against the impending discussion on conscripting girls for national service.
+Knesset Speaker Yosef Sprinzak adjourned the session before the plan could be carried out.
+Today, in Israel the Shabak arrested Mordechai Eliyahu and othermembers of the Brit Hakanim “a radical religious Jewish underground organization which operated against the widespread tread of secularization” by torching cars of people who on drove on Shabbat and butcher shops where non-kosher meet was sold.”

 1953 — (29th of Iyar, 5713) The Jerusalem Post reported on the first visit to Israel of the U.S. Secretary of State, Mr. John Foster Dulles, who arrived, accompanied by a large entourage «for a frank exchange of views.»; The Jerusalem Post reported that Israel received from West Germany $75m. on account of reparations; The Jerusalem Post reported that 102 new immigrants arrived from Iran